On average, WFP reaches more than 80 million people with food assistance in 75 countries each year.

 The different ways WFP transports food can be grouped into three categories: surface transport, shipping and aviation.

 About half the food distributed by WFP is sourced directly within the country or region where it is needed.
-The other half, sourced internationally, is shipped by sea and unloaded in 78 cargo ports around the world.
+The other half, sourced internationally, is shipped by sea and unloaded in more than 70 ports around the world.